Hidden Stashes: How Teen’s Hide Substances from Parents

 How to Recognize and Address Drug Use Among Teens

-A critical step in prevention and intervention is the recognition and addressing of drug use among teens.
+An important step in prevention and intervention is the recognition of drug use among teens.

-Close observation is the starting point for identifying signs of drug use among teens.
-Some potential indications of substance abuse include:
+Being mindful and staying observant is the starting point for identifying signs of drug use among teens.
+Some potential signs of substance abuse include:

 • Abrupt shifts in social circles